| Chapter 2Basic Channel Input Specifications In a sense, data acquisition hardware is a commodity. All you need

 enough to pass all the significant signal-component frequencies,

 the sample rate turns out to be a more important board specification.
+The theoretical minimum sample rate you should use for any data

 acquisition application is two samples per cycle at the maximum